Conduct of a civil trial before the court

 It can also to hear witnesses.

-The exchanges during the debates are recorded by the Clerk in a hearing note that can be consulted with the graft.
+Exchanges during debates shall be recorded by the Clerk in a hearing note available from the graft.

 If the judge considers that the case requires further discussion or the search for additional information (for example, an expert's report or an on-site visit), he or she may postpone the case to another date.